vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   around 5:30, waited outside and inside the restaurant, and received the order at 5:45.
 I paid by cash.
 The waiter was the usual male one.

+## Thursday April 23

+I made a trip to downtown Berkeley.
+I wore a cloth mask (part of a pack purchased from Custom Ink) for the entire duration that I was in the downtown region.

+* 6 PM to 6:09 PM: I did some shopping at Trader Joe's.
+There was no line when I entered the store at 6 PM.
+I checked out at 6:08 PM, the cashier was male and it was the checkout counter farthest from the door.

+* Around 6:11 to 6:13 PM: I ordered a spinach masala dosa takeout from Udupi Palace.

+* 6:20 PM: I withdrew $200 USD from my checking account at the Citibank ATM at Shattuck and University.

+* 6:27 PM: I picked up my order from Udupi Palace.